PHTRU11/image-processing-for-psm/README.md

 # image-processing-for-psm

-## Python code the do an aberration analysis with mainly PSM images
+## psm.py is the python code the do an aberration analysis with PSM images

 ### Requirements:
   -open cv,